4ditinotreal/Project/README.md

 A Python Tkinter-based application to manage student records.

 ## Features
-- Add, update, and delete student data
+- Add, update, view and delete student data
 - View all records in a table
 - Search for students
 - Save data to JSON/SQLite